coopiteasy/addons/pos_automatic_cashdrawer/README.rst

 The cashlogyConnector adddress and port should be configured on the main Odoo server, in the menu *Pointof Sale > Configuration > Payment Methods*,under the *Point of Sale* tab.
+Automatic Cashdrawer appears when IoT Box checkbox is checked.

 Usage
 =====